verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Mansplaining is just correctile dysfunction.
 - [ ] I spoke her name when I was alone.
 - [ ] Some days I'm van Gogh's starry night, some days his suicide letter.
+- [ ] They look like monuments to something that died.
+Something very unpopular...
+Like the human spirit, for example.